 Different organisms use varied strategies in excretion.
 Specific excretory organs are absent in unicellular organisms.
 These organisms remove waste products by simple diffusion from the body surface into the surrounding water.
 Fresh water organisms like Amoeba, Paramoecium possess osmoregulatory organelle called contractile vacuole.
 It collects water and waste from the body, swells up, reaches the surface and bursts to release its content to outside.
-The main excretion takes place through body surface (Diffusion).
+The main execretion takes place through body surface (osmosis).

-Name of the phylum/Excretory system/
+Name of the phylum organism Excretory system

-organism organ

 Protozoa Simple diffusion from the body surface in to the surrounding water

 Porifera and coelenterates Water bathes almost all their cells

-Platyhelminthes Flame cells
+Platyhelminthes and Nematoda Flame cells

-Nematoda Renette cells

 Annelids Nephridia

 Arthropoda Green glands, Malpighian tubules

 Mollusca Meta nephridia

 Echinodermata Water vascular system

-Reptiles, Aves and Mammals Kidneys
+Reptiles, Birds and Mammals Kidneys

-(84) X Class Excretion